ECOWAS Community Court of Justice - 2025

 12 May 2025

-Whether the respondent unlawfully prevented the applicant from leaving the country, violating freedom of movement.
+Court finds respondent unlawfully prevented applicant leaving Senegal, violating freedom of movement, and awards compensation.

-Freedom of movement – Article 12(2) African Charter – lawfulness, necessity and proportionality of restrictions – burden of proof in human-rights allegations – admissibility and jurisdiction of ECOWAS Court – reparations and costs.
+Human rights — Freedom of movement — Article 12(2) African Charter — Evidence and burden of proof — Arbitrary administrative restrictions — Reparations and costs.

 9 May 2025